SeisComP/seiscomp/doc/base/api-python-client.rst

 Init
 ^^^^

-The workflow of the init function looks like this:
+The workflow of the :func:`init` function looks like this:

 .. code-block:: python